SNMA Service Projects

 Health Professions Recruitment and Exposure Program [HPREP]

-Each year during the month of February the University of Texas Southwestern Medical School sponsors a pre-medical conference that places special emphasis on the successful matriculation of minority pre-health profession students into nursing, medical, and allied health study programs.
+Each February, UT Southwestern Medical School sponsors a pre-medical conference that places special emphasis on the successful matriculation of minority pre-health profession students into nursing, medical, and allied health study programs.
 The Conference lasts an entire day and covers numerous topics pertaining to the application process, interviews, MCAT preparation, and the ancillary things that can be done to increase an applicants marketability to medical schools.
-UTSW-SNMA and LASO Presidents facilitate the conference and UTSW-SNMA and LASO members participate in registration, guided tours of the Parkland Memorial Hospital, "Outbreak" - Small Group Sessions, and a panel discussion.
+UTSW-SNMA and LASO Presidents facilitate the conference and UTSW-SNMA and LASO members participate in registration, guided tours of the Parkland Memorial Hospital, "Outbreak" – small group sessions, and a panel discussion.

 Medical Association of Pre-Health Students (MAPS)